-- Collection of soiled objects, disinfection if needed, or burning and cleaning and disinfection of the environment (rooms, house) wearing PPE: - Collect any sharps that might have been used on the patient and dispose them in a leak-proof and puncture resistant container - Clean with clean water and detergent and then disinfect with a suitable disinfectant (e.g., 0.5% chlorine solution) all rooms and annexes of the house that were possibly infected by the deceased patient - Special focus should be given to areas soiled by blood, nasal secretions, sputum, urine, stool and vomit - Clean with water and detergent all objects (e.g. dishes, cups, cutlery etc. possibly infected by the deceased patient; then disinfect with a chlorine solution 0.5% - Gather in a plastic bag, bed linen, clothes and objects of the deceased, if any, that were not placed in the coffin and need to be buried with the coffin - Ensure the bag is tightly closed and disinfected with 0.5% chlorine - Mattresses or straw mats soiled with body fluid of the deceased patient should be burnt at a distance from the house - Ensure the family gives permission to destroy the mattresses, straw mat, etc. - After this operation and before proceeding to remove the PPE think through: did the burial team disinfect or place in a disinfected bag all belongings of the deceased patient? did the burial team burn the mattresses?
+- Collection of soiled objects (disinfect if needed, or burning) and cleaning and disinfection of the environment (rooms, house) should be carried out wearing PPE: - Collect any sharps that might have been used on the patient and dispose them in a leak-proof and puncture resistant container. - Clean with clean water and detergent and then disinfect with a suitable disinfectant (e.g., 0.5% chlorine solution) all rooms and annexes of the house that were possibly infected by the deceased patient. - Special focus should be given to areas soiled by blood, nasal secretions, sputum, urine, stool and vomitus. - Clean all objects (e.g., dishes, cups, cutlery etc.). possibly infected by the deceased patient with water and detergent, then disinfect with a 0.5% chlorine solution. - Gather in a plastic bag, bed linen, clothes and objects of the deceased, if any, that were not placed in the coffin and need to be buried with the coffin. - Ensure the bag is tightly closed and disinfected with 0.5% chlorine - Mattresses or straw mats soiled with body fluid of the deceased patient should be burnt at a distance from the house. - Ensure the family gives permission to destroy the mattresses, straw mat, etc. - After this operation and before proceeding to doff PPE, think through:

+- Did the burial team disinfect or place in a disinfected bag all belongings of the deceased patient?

+- Did the burial team burn the mattresses?

-At the end of this step all places in the home are disinfected
+At the end of this step all places in the home should have been disinfected

-Step 8: Remove PPE, manage waste and perform hand hygiene
+Step 8: Doff PPE, manage waste and perform hand hygiene

-- Remove PPE of the burial team carefully following the recommended steps and perform hand hygiene (see appendix 2a) - Disinfect rubber boots without removing them.
-When back to Hospital or Team headquarters at the end of the working day, each team member should take off rubber boots and disinfect them (see appendix 2e) Recover the single-use PPE in an appropriate waste bag, prepared by the supervisor - The bag will be closed and disinfected and thereafter, brought for burning at the treatment centre (or other designated place where single-use equipment will be burned) - Recover any reusable disinfected equipment in a waste bag, closed and disinfected onsite, before bringing this to the hospital or team headquarters for appropriate handling - Perform hand hygiene
+- The safe burial team should doff PPE following the recommended steps (see appendix 2 e) and perform hand hygiene (see appendix 2a) - All single use PPE should be put into a highly infectious bag (Red) an appropriate waste bag, tied and disinfected and thereafter, taken for burning at the treatment centre (or other designated place where single-use equipment will be burned) - Reusable equipment should be disinfected onsite and placed in a securely tied waste bag before taking to the hospital or team headquarters for appropriate handling. - Perform hand hygiene.

-At the end of this step the burial management team has removed their PPE (except the rubber boots) and has performed hand hygiene
+At the end of this step the burial management team has removed their PPE and has performed hand hygiene